Saturday, May 2, 2020

 "Ryokan stayed with us for a couple of days.
 A peaceful atmosphere filled our house, and everyone became harmonious.
 This atmosphere remained for some days even after he left.
 As soon as I started talking with him, I realized that my heart had become pure.
 He did not explain Zen or other Buddhist scriptures, nor did he encourage wholesome actions.
 He would burn firewood in the kitchen or sit in meditation in our living room.
 He did not talk about literature or ethics.
 He was indescribably relaxed.
 He taught others only by his presence." (in Tanahashi 2012, 4-5)

-My point is that these qualities are also true of art; it is teaching by its presence and by attunement.
-I am reminded of a phrase spoken by Johannes Volkelt about how music operates: unmittelbar akustische Einfühlungan unmediated acoustic empathy.
-The poem by Ryōkan, as well as the story about his personality, recognizes the profound effects of nonverbal attunement and the possibility for the harmonization of ethical values without using concepts or ideologies, an insight that was clearly recognized in the Confucian tradition when Mencius said that "benevolent words do not have as profound an effect on the people as benevolent music" (Lau 1970, 184).
+My point is that this process is also true of art: it teaches through its presence, through attunement.
+I am reminded of Johannes Volkelt’s phrase about how music operates—unmittelbar akustische Einfühlung—an unmediated acoustic empathy.
+The poem by Ryōkan, the account of his serene presence, and Hesse’s description of the Music Master in The Glass Bead Game all recognize the profound effects of nonverbal attunement—the possibility of a harmonization of ethical values without recourse to concepts or ideologies.
+This same insight was long acknowledged in the Confucian tradition, where Mencius observed that "benevolent words do not have as profound an effect on the people as benevolent music" (Lau 1970, 184).

 A detailed attention to just sounds

-One prominent feature of the mode of listening that the Number Pieces attuned me to was a detailed attention to the sounds of the music.
-The sounds of the instruments–the sensual surfaces of sound–appeared with greater clarity than usual.
-These sounds sounded like they existed 'by themselves', not even necessarily belonging to a piece of music.
-Above, I described this as the music's lack of qū (曲), and maybe it is precisely this lack of qū that allows the listener to enter a detailed listening to sound more fully.
-The music allowed for the sounds to be heard as 'just sounds', as Cage often referred to them, and as completely 'non-symbolic'.
+One prominent feature of the listening mode to which the Number Pieces attuned me was a heightened, detailed attention to sound itself.
+The tones of the instruments—the sensual surfaces of sound—appeared with unusual clarity.
+They seemed to exist by themselves, not necessarily as parts of a composition.
+Earlier I described this as the music’s lack of (曲); perhaps it is precisely this absence that allows the listener to enter a more detailed listening, to hear sound more fully.
+The music invited the sounds to be heard simply as 'just sounds', as Cage would say—completely non-symbolic, unburdened by meaning or association.

-While Sharf has shown how the Suzuki-esque notion of 'pure experience' is not as grounded in traditional Buddhism as Cage might have thought (Candrakīrti would, for example, not acknowledge such 'pure perception' free from conceptuality as possible), we can still easily intuit what kind of aesthetic quality that Suzuki intended with his description of art as 'pure experience' and expressive of satori.
-We can likewise intuit the aesthetic quality that Cage had in mind with his description of music as 'just sounds' even if we have epistemological objections to raise: Cage's Number Pieces are extremely successful in bringing my hearing into a mode of listening that solely focuses on the transparent mediality of sound and its mere appearance as empty phenomenality—the simple perception of sound as nothing that needs to be interpreted symbolically.
+While Sharf has shown that the Suzuki-esque notion of 'pure experience' is less grounded in traditional Buddhism than Cage might have believed—Candrakīrti, for instance, would not have acknowledged the possibility of any 'pure perception' free from conceptuality—we can nonetheless intuit the kind of aesthetic quality Suzuki intended with his description of art as pure experience and expressive of satori.
+Likewise, we can sense the aesthetic quality Cage had in mind with his idea of music as 'just sounds', even if we might raise epistemological objections.
+The Number Pieces succeed with remarkable clarity in bringing listening into a state that attends solely to the transparent mediality of sound and its appearance as empty phenomenality—a simple, direct perception of sound as something that requires no symbolic interpretation.
 Sounds heard as just sounds.

 An aesthetics of ordinariness